rabbitmq/rabbitmq-website/docs/ae.md

 ## How Alternate Exchanges Work {#how-it-works}

-Whenever an exchange with a configured AE cannot route a message to any queue, it publishes the message to the specified AE instead.
+Whenever a message published to an exchange with a configured AE cannot be routed to any queue, the channel re-publishes the message to the specified AE instead.
 If that AE does not exist then a warning is logged.
 If an AE cannot route a message, it in turn publishes the message to its AE, if it has one configured.
 This process continues